RevelerMediaServices/rall/README.md

 # ReactJS Awesome Learn List
 > Rall is intended to be a gathering of ReactJS **free** learning resources.
 Although there are other resources for this information, Rall hopes to keep information current and relevant by adding tutorials, articles and other free media by date.
-Rall also includes a study sheet for ReactJS and related concepts.\
+Rall will also include a study sheet for ReactJS and related concepts.\

 If one would like to contribute, one may submite an article or tutorial to [jwgravesfl@gmail.com](jwgravesfl@gmail.com).